 In practice, this works well and does add a little immersion to the overall driving experience.
 It certainly isn’t a game-changer, but it’s a nice additional feature.
 Around the back of the G923 are also a couple of extra paddles that can be used as a dual clutch.
 This is a very good inclusion allowing you to master your standing starts.

-Compatability isn’t a huge issue with the newer Logitech G923.
+Compatibility isn’t a huge issue with the newer Logitech G923.
 You simply choose which console version you would like, and your G923 will work out of the box.
 The wheel has the same look and functionality no matter which console you opt to sim race one.

 There was a bigger issue with compatibility between the G29 and G920.
-The G920 was the Xbox compatible version and had much less functionality compared to the G29.
+The G920 was the Xbox compatible racing wheel and had much less functionality compared to the G29.
 This is frustrating as both racing wheels cost the same money, but you essentially received a worse product with the G920 compared to the G29.

 The Logitech G923 is the same price no matter which console compatible version you opt for.
 And this is the same between the G29 and G920.
 However, the G29 and G920 are priced slightly lower than the G923.

-You can still purchase both of the older wheels, the G29 and G920, and they cost £20 less on average than the G923.
+You can still purchase both of the older wheels, the Logitech G29 and G920, and they cost £20 less on average than the G923.

-The G923 brought enough upgrades over the older racing wheels to warrant the £20 price increase.
+The Logitech G923 brought enough upgrades over the older racing wheels to warrant the £20 price increase.
 The addition of a dual clutch system along with the inclusion of Trueforce and an upgraded brake pedal makes the G923 a more well-rounded wheel.